AnthonyNicklin/meat-free/README.md

 presented with some small content to explain the website and how to use it.
 The cards underneath when clicked on will take the user straight to a summarized view displaying all recipes under that training type.

-Recipes is the main summarized view with a number all filters that can be used.
-Each summarized card displays a small amount facts and description about the recipe with links to view the recipe in its full glory.
+Recipes is the main summarized view have a number all filters that the user can select.
+Each summarized card displays a small amount of facts with a description about the recipe with links to view the recipe in its full glory.

 The Recipe Details view displays the recipe is a clean simple manner.
 Care was taken to not clutter this view as most online cookbooks seem to have so much going on in the page that just reading the list of ingredients can be a task in